 “I don’t think of it as difficult.
 It would be difficult if I were carrying something heavy, but I carry Leicas.
 You can't talk about it that way.
 I’m not operating a shovel and getting tired.” - Garry Winogrand

-Light and unobtrusive, the Leica rangefinder combines superb optics, craftsmanship, and simplicity, in a camera that I can always carry with me - and always do.
+Light and unobtrusive, the Leica M6TTL and M7 rangefinders combine superb optics, craftsmanship, and simplicity in a camera that I can always carry with me - and I always do.

-Built to last, the cameras continue documenting what I see during my days and nights.
+Built to last, both cameras continue recording what I see during my days and nights.

 “The sign at the entrance to my gym locker room says, no cell phones please, cell phones are cameras.
 They are not.
 A camera is a Nikon or a Leica or Rolleiflex, and when you strike someone with one, they know they have been hit with something substantial.” - Danny Lyon